The-Shy7/boilerplate-react-company-website/README.md

 # Company Website Template
 This is a React JS project that showcases a company website template.

+Utilized Zeit/Vercel to host the project.

+Visit this link to preview the site: https://boilerplate-react-company-website.vercel.app/

 ## About this project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).